Tummy ache: the concise guide to dealing with it

-Tummy ache or abdominal pain is one of the commonest reasons why a parent takes the child to see a doctor.
-In fact, 30% of children under the age of 15 have seen a doctor at one point in a time.
-The trouble is, in children, anything from an ear infection to appendicitis can cause tummyache.
-Sadly, it is also the easiest symptom to fake to get out of school!
+Tummy ache or abdominal pain is one of the most common reasons to why a parent takes the child to see a doctor.
+In fact, 30% of children under the age of 15 have seen a doctor at one point in time.
+The trouble is, in children, anything from an ear infection to appendicitis can cause a tummy ache.
+Sadly, it is also the easiest symptom to fake in order to get out of school!
 So, how do you know when to take it seriously?
 Let's find out.

 What causes a tummy ache

 Broadly speaking, there are 3 main reasons why a child's tummy should ache.
-To start with, if there is something irritating an organ in the tummy, like say, gas, it will cause the bowels to distend.
+To start with, if there is something that irritates an organ in the tummy, like say, gas, it will cause the bowels to distend.
 And this may cause a discomfort and a tummy ache.
-Secondly, if the muscles of the abdomen are strained, for instance after a bout of vomiting or straining, it may also result into tummyache.
+Secondly, if the muscles of the abdomen are strained, for instance after a bout of vomiting or straining, it may also result into tummy ache.
 And lastly, pain in other parts of the body can be felt in the tummy and is known as a referred pain.

 What differentiates each is whether the pain is general or local, and how deep it is.
 In addition, there are a few pains that are felt in specific regions of the abdomen, though not always restricted to them.
 This may also give a clue about the severity of the condition.
 That said, a doctor must see your child for diagnosis.

 Common causes of tummy ache in children

 By far, the most common cause of a tummy ache is related to the digestive system.
 Let us see the causes, and what relieves that tummy ache.